SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 for this part.
 Dividing these two, we obtain a percentage of the pallet cycles used for a specific part.
 The total automation cost is then divided up among the parts based on their percentage use of all the pallet cycles.

+The data can be copied to the clipboard via the two-arrow-icon button in the top right.